Imperial crown of Russia: Manufacture

 The court jeweller Ekart and Jérémie Pauzié made the great imperial crown for the coronation of Catherine the Great in 1762.
-The beautiful crown reflects Pauzié's skilled workmanship.
-It is adorned with 4936 diamonds arranged in splendid patterns across the entire surface of the crown.
-Bordering the edges of the "mitre" are a number of fine, large white pearls.
-The crown is also decorated with one of the seven historic stones of the Russian Diamond Collection: a large precious red spinel weighing 398.72 carats (79.744 g), which was brought to Russia by Nicholas Spafary, the Russian envoy to China from 1675 to 1678.
+It is adorned with 4936 diamonds arranged in patterns across the entire surface of the crown.
+Bordering the edges of the "mitre" are a number of large white pearls.
+The crown is also decorated with one of the seven historic stones of the Russian Diamond Collection: a large precious red spinel weighing 398.72 carats (79.744 g), known as the Menshikov Ruby, which was bought in China in 1702 by the Nerchinsk merchant Yan Istopnikov.
 It is believed to be the second largest spinel in the world.

 In formally adopting the Western term "Emperor" for the ruler of Russia, Peter the Great also adopted Western imperial symbols, including the form of the private crowns (Hauskrone) used by the Holy Roman Emperors (of which the only surviving example is the Austrian imperial crown of Rudolf II, the Imperial Crown of Austria), in which a circlet with eight fleur-de-lis surrounds a mitre with a high arch extending from the front to the back fleur-de-lis.
 Already in Austria some baroque representations of this type of crown found on statues of the saints had transformed the two halves of the mitre into two half-spheres, and this is the type of imperial crown used in Russia.
-Peter’s widow and successor, Catherine I, was the first Russian ruler to wear this form of imperial crown.
+Peter's widow and successor, Catherine I, was the first Russian ruler to wear this form of imperial crown.